- How to determine the true value of a company

 In many ways, asking important questions is less about finding a good deal than it is about disqualifying bad ones.
 It helps you determine what aspects of the business may need work, it helps you figure out where there may be gaps in your employment structure, and it helps you decide if a company is nothing more than a lemon.

-So, without any further ado, here’s a list of 15 important questions to ask when buying into a business.
+So, without any further ado, here’s a list of 15 important questions to ask when buying a business.

 1. Why Are They Selling The Business?